UniversalDependencies/UD_Swedish-LinES/README.txt

   For version 2.14 major revision of lemmas and features for adjectives and determiners to make them consistent with other Swedish treebanks.

+  For version 2.15 a major revision of the use of 'fixed' has been undertaken and coordinated with UD_Swedish-Talbanken

 --- Machine readable metadata ---

 Data available since: UD v1.3